 For in-office days, make the time count.
 Use a hot desk booking system to coordinate days when entire teams can be on-site together for brainstorming sessions, team lunches, or after-work social events.
 These activities build a sense of community and belonging, reminding everyone that they are part of a supportive team, no matter their location.

-Build a Wellness Culture That Lasts
+How to Build a Wellness Culture That Sticks

 Creating a wellness program is a great first step, but the real goal is to build a culture where well-being is woven into the fabric of your company.
 One-off initiatives like a single yoga class or a mental health webinar are nice, but they don’t create lasting change.
 A true wellness culture is about making health and happiness a consistent priority, supported by daily habits, company policies, and leadership buy-in.
 It’s about creating an environment where your team feels supported and can thrive, whether they’re in the office or working from home.
 Here’s how to make your wellness efforts stick for the long haul.

-Keep Your Team Engaged
+Maintain Momentum and Keep Your Team Engaged

 To build a strong foundation for health and happiness, you need to make employee wellness a top priority.
 This means keeping the conversation alive long after you’ve launched your initial programs.
 You can create dedicated Slack or Teams channels for sharing wellness tips, celebrating small wins, or organizing group activities.
 Regular pulse surveys can also help you check in on how your team is feeling and what they need.
 Using a hybrid work software can also play a role by making it easier for colleagues to coordinate their office days, which helps maintain social connections and a sense of belonging that is vital for engagement.